Tuition Refund Policy

 After registering for a class, a student has the option of dropping that class within the assigned add/drop period.
 If a student drops a class within the add/drop period, the class will be removed from the student's transcript and all tuition will be refunded.

-A student may also withdraw from a class after the add/drop period, and prior to the final withdrawal deadline, and receive a partial refund of tuition.
+A student may also withdraw from a class after the add/drop period, and prior to the final withdrawal deadline.
 If a student withdraws, the class remains on the transcript with a grade of W. The amount of refund a student will receive is dependent on the date the student withdraws.

 For graduate classes, the following table includes the percentages of course completed and the percentage of tuition refunded if a drop or withdrawal is made at that percentage: